ms-hacker404/WebProgAssing1/README.md

 - Maansi Arora (s3885529)
 - Janhvi Anil Tiwari (s3874546)

-Link to the hosted website:
+Link to the hosted website: website hosted on univeristy server.To view the pages run it locally

 The following website is responsive - desktop (1400px) and mobile (375px).